 These men came from a section of Australian society with few rights, low wages, and poor living conditions, at a time when Aboriginal and Torres Strait Islander peoples were not considered citizens.
 They could not vote and were not counted in the national Census.

-Nilsen, from the Manadandanji people, works across drawing, painting and sculpture and his work often features barbed wire, as a colonising metaphor for Aboriginal people who have had to adapt to changes and contend with barriers.
+Nilsen, from the Manadandanji people, and who sadly passed away in March 2020, worked across drawing, painting and sculpture and his work often featured barbed wire, as a colonising metaphor for Aboriginal people who have had to adapt to changes and contend with barriers.

 His commission focuses on his people’s totem, the emu, also the faunal emblem of Australia.
 The emu is admired as tall, proud and resilient, unable to move backwards – a symbol of a nation moving forward and on to the world stage.